kelseyhightower/confd/README.md

   [vault](https://vaultproject.io), [zookeeper](https://zookeeper.apache.org), [aws ssm parameter store](https://aws.amazon.com/ec2/systems-manager/) or env vars and processing [template resources](docs/template-resources.md).
 * reloading applications to pick up new config file changes

+## Project Status

+`confd` is currently being cleaned up to build on later versions of Go and moving to adopt native support for [Go modules](https://go.dev/blog/using-go-modules).
+As part of this work the following major changes are being made:

+* The `etcd` and `etcdv3` backend are going to be merged. etcd v2 has been deprecated and both backend will now use etcdv3 client libraries.
+* The `cget`, `cgets`, `cgetv`, and `cgetvs` templates function have been removed due to an unmaintained dependency `github.com/xordataexchange/crypt/encoding/secconf`.
+We need to rethink encryption in the core project and rely only on the standard library going forward.
+In the meanwhile these template function will not work and if support is required you will need to stick with an older version of confd.

 ## Community

 * IRC: `#confd` on Freenode